JiaYongg/SC2002-Assignment/README.md

 # SC2002-Assignment (HDB BTO Management System)

 # Overview
 The HDB BTO Management System is designed to streamline and manage the entire lifecycle of the Build-To-Order (BTO) process in Singapore.
-The system allows for the management of various aspects of BTO flats, including project creation, applicant registration, flat bookings, officer registration, and handling of enquiries.
+The system allows for the management of various aspects of BTO flats, including project creation, applicant registration, flat bookings, officer registration, handling of enquiries, etc.

 # Features
 ## Applicant